zblox164/PlacementService/README.md

-# Placement Module V3
+# Placement Service

 This module was developed using and intended for Roblox Studio

-Zblox's Placement module V3 is a feature packed script that handles all the essentials of a sandbox tycoon style placement system!
-The module makes it easy to setup a fully functional placement system within minutes!
+Placement Service is an advanced kit that allows you to create a fully functional sandbox tycoon style placement system without going through the hassle of creating on from scratch yourself!
+With countless polished and easy to use features, anyone with basic Luau knowledge can make a unique and secure placement system in minutes!

 ---